 Covering 2168 sq km, Khao Yai is the third largest National Park in Thailand.
 It incorporates one of the largest primarily intact monsoon forests in South East Asia, which earned it the status of a UNESCO World Heritage site.
 In terms of wildlife spotting opportunities, Khao Yai is Thailand’s answer to the world-famous wildlife reserves of Malaysian Borneo.
 If you compare the costs of visiting Thailand and Malaysia, you’ll realize that travel in both countries is quite inexpensive.
 So if you have the time, visit them both.

-My first trip to the park was very impromptu – I didn’t do any research and didn’t really know what to expect.
+My first trip to Khao Yak was very impromptu – I didn’t do any research and didn’t really know what to expect.
 I just caught a bus from Bangkok to Pak Chong and picked a guest house with the cutest name – Green Leaf.
 Little did I know, it was run by the best guide in Khao Yai National Park – Mr. Nine.